 Sign up for our free newsletter and get more of Development Asia delivered to your inbox.

-Director, Regional Cooperation and Integration and Trade, Sustainable Development and Climate Change Department, Asian Development Bank
+Director, Regional Cooperation and Integration and Trade Division, Climate Change and Sustainable Development Department, Asian Development Bank

 During her progressive career within ADB, she has been a main author and contributor to the Asian Development Outlook, and participated in various global and regional forums including the G20 Development Working Group, as well as written and lectured extensively about the Asian economy and financial markets.
 She managed a team of economists to assess the socioeconomic benefits of ADB programs and projects and provide country diagnostic studies for effective ADB support to its developing member countries.
 Prior to joining ADB, she was an OECD economist.